 - Project Interface

-- Project Scope: This section includes the overall scope of the project in details.
-Separate scope of each disciplines involved in that project is briefed.
-For example, a typical oil and gas basis of design document may include the scopes or process team, piping team, pipeline teal, civil team, control and automation team, electrical team, etc.
+- Project Scope: This section includes the overall scope of the project in detail.
+A Separate scope of each discipline involved in that project is briefed.
+For example, a typical oil and gas basis of a design document may include the scopes or process team, piping team, pipeline teal, civil team, control and automation team, electrical team, etc.

 - Design basis: This section lists all the design information or assumptions for each discipline.
-Separate sub-modules of individual discipline is prepared as process design basis, piping design basis, pipeline design basis, civil design basis, electrical design basis, C&A design basis, etc.
+Separate sub-modules of individual disciplines are prepared as process design basis, piping design basis, pipeline design basis, civil design basis, electrical design basis, C&A design basis, etc.